BlakeRain/blakerain.com/content/about.md

 +++

 Hello!
 I'm Blake Rain, a UK-based software engineer with a passion for [Rust], C++, and [Haskell].
 I'm a seasoned user of [neovim] and a Linux and Unix enthusiast.
-I currently work at [Inchora].
+I currently work at [Cignpost].

 Over the years, I have been privileged to work across diverse sectors, from film processing and industrial automation to property management.
 My projects range from developing accelerated